Ragnok123/Ragnok123/README.md

 ### Hi there 👋

-🇷🇺 About me:
+About me:
-I'm just guy, who likes doing everything and forgot something on github Student of FIT CTU and law faculti of CUNI
+I'm just guy, who likes doing everything and forgot something on github Student of FIT CTU and law faculty of CUNI

 🔭 My coding freelance projects:
 - Personal server